jyoti4293/Wellbore-Stability-Analysis/README.md

 # Wellbore-Stability-Analysis
-Understand failure patterns with anisotropic rock strengths and determine minimum mud weight required to maintain stability
+To understand failure patterns with anisotropic rock strengths and determine minimum mud weight required to maintain wellbore stability

 ## Contents-
 1. Jupyter Notebook- .ipynb file of the code